Edelcoin Achieves Self Reported Market Cap of $6.21 Billion (EDLC)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

 Edelcoin’s total supply is 5,516,931,200 tokens.
+Edelcoin’s official website is edelcoin.com.
 The official message board for Edelcoin is www.instagram.com/edelcoin.
-Edelcoin’s official website is edelcoin.com.
 Edelcoin’s official Twitter account is @edelcoin1.

 Buying and Selling Edelcoin

-It is usually not currently possible to buy alternative cryptocurrencies such as Edelcoin directly using US dollars.
-Investors seeking to acquire Edelcoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Edelcoin using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Edelcoin directly using U.S. dollars.
+Investors seeking to acquire Edelcoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Edelcoin using one of the aforementioned exchanges.

 Receive News & Updates for Edelcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Edelcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.